- Day 1 Santiago de Chile

 - Professional onboard photographer gives top tips and tricks for the best landscape and wildlife photos

-- Use of the ship’s hot tubs, panoramic sauna, outdoor and indoor gyms, and outdoor running track
+- Use of the ship’s hot tubs, panoramic sauna, indoor gym

 - Informal gatherings with the crew such as daily recaps and preparation for the day to come

 - Escorted landings with small expedition boats while in Antarctica

 - Loan of boots, trekking poles, and all equipment for activities

 - Expedition Photographers help with your camera settings before landings

 - Optional shore excursions with our local partners

 - Optional small-group activities with our Expedition Team

 |Year of refurbishment||2020|